IBM/example-bank-toolchain/README.md

 It also uses the following components of the Financial Services cloud-native best practices for containerized workloads for DevSecOps toolchain.

-* Scan deployment artifats like Dockerfiles, package manifests, and deployment yamls with IBM Code Risk Analyzer.
+* Scan deployment artifacts like Dockerfiles, package manifests, and deployment yamls with IBM Code Risk Analyzer.
 * Use IBM Container Registry as private registry.
 * Show how Security and Compliance Center helps identify vulnerabilities in the container registry.
 * Deploy via IBM Cloud toolchain(tekton pipeline) to OpenShift (ROKS) on VPC.